 You can get hand reference photos from different stock websites for free, take your own photos of hands to practice drawing, or even use online drawing tools.

-So let’s go over some specific examples and websites that you can use to get great-looking hand reference photos for drawing and improve your hand drawing skills!
+So let’s go over some specific examples and websites that you can use to get great-looking hand images for drawing and improve your hand drawing skills!

 With both an iOS and an Android version available, this “handy” tool sure is amazing!
 You can tweak every 3D hand model to a specific pose you need and draw it.
 This is a great drawing hands reference tool.